DTJF/nettobac/src/doc/_z_ChangeLog.md

 - mf0102 for developing Allegro Simplificator.

+- D.J.Peters for his FB transformation.

 - Dimitri van Heesch for creating the Doxygen tool, which is used to generate this documentation.

+- Bill Hoffman, Ken Martin, Brad King, Dave Cole, Alexander Neundorf, Clinton Stimpson for developing the CMake tool and publishing it under an open licence (the documentation has optimization potential).

 - All others I forgot to mention.